 One of our current favorite uses of parsnips is to make them into baked fries.
-The husband found this recipe for baked parsnip fries
+The husband found this recipe for baked parsnip fries.

 We usually use 1-3 parsnips, depending upon their size, to make the fries for the two of us.